uchicago-cs/chiwebsite/chisubmit/instructors.rst

 Grading
 -------

 chisubmit can be used to perform the entire grading workflow over Git.
+Please note that this requires the creation of an additional *staging server*.
+If your chisubmit admin has not set this up for your course, you will not be able to manage grading with chisubmit.

 The basic workflow is:

 #.
 Students submit their assignments
 #.
 Instructor pushes a copy of submitted assignments to a *staging server*.
 This is a git server